andrew1007/mrfa-demo/article/part2.md

 ## `useSelector`

-For the sake of learning, the higher order component model for rerender suppression was discussed.
-But practically speaking, it is easier to use a hook.
-But hooks will naturally rerender on every update, so a few sneaky tricks need to be performed in order to suppress rerenders on every render cycle.
-Integrating `useSelector` into `makeProvider` requires a few small changes.
-There needs to be a data structure to hold data listeners and they need to be recomputed for every render cycle.
+The higher order component approach was taken for learning purposes.
+It is the more "formal" way, because data management stays within React's data flow paradigm.
+A hook would be more practical, but they naturally rerender on every update, so a few sneaky tricks are required to suppress rerenders.
+Integrating `useSelector` into `makeProvider` requires some changes.

+1. There needs to be a data structure to hold data listeners and they need to be recomputed for every render cycle (`subscribers`).
+2. The current state needs to persist outside of the component (`currentState`).

+Each hook retains computed data in a `useRef` hook, to avoid a rerender.

 ```tsx
 const makeProvider = (initialState) => {